 Any student arriving late to school must be checked in by a parent/guardian or authorized representative.
 This also applies when checking a student out of school.
 School Administration exercise caution in releasing students during the school day.
-If a student must be checked out of school prior to the end of the school day, parent/legal guardian is required to personally sign their child out before leaving the campus.
+If a student must be checked out of school prior to the end of the school day, parent/legal guardian is required to personally sign their student out before leaving the campus.
+Students who are 17 years of age or older may sign themselves out for appointments if their parent/legal guardian has emailed or called the school in advance to confirm the appointment and approve the student's early release.
 Parent/legal guardian must present a valid government-issued ID at the front office to verify their identity.
 Only authorized persons listed in Infinite Campus may check students in or out of school.